 Touring the Asheville River Arts District

 John took us to the NC Glass Center, where his work and many other people’s wonderful creations live.
 There were already some people blowing glass and demonstrating it to visitors when we arrived, and it was cool to watch such a beautiful art form in person.
+Special thanks to the Asheville Convention & Visitors Bureau for setting us up with John’s tour.
+All opinions within this article are our own.

 John Almaguer, Glassblower